 Then we realize that the true teachers are the horses themselves.
 All we have to do is learn to listen.

 1. The patience you develop working with your horse becomes the patience you use with your friends and colleagues.

-2. The body language you learn to communicate with becomes your source of confidence in group activities.
+2. The body language you use to communicate with the horses becomes your source of confidence in group activities.

 3. The coordination you learn on the back of the horse keeps you safe from unexpected physical mishaps.

-4. Heavy lifting/pulling/pushing/hoof cleaning develops your strength enough to allow you to fluidly function under heavy loads when needed.
+4. Heavy lifting/pulling/pushing/hoof cleaning develops your strength enough to allow you to fluidly function during physically taxing circumstances.

 5. Facing your fears while on another's four legs teaches you how to have courage in the face of life's many difficulties.

 6.You learn to temper your (often over-scheduled) daily routines by slowing down to meet the simplicity of horse life.

 7. The leadership skills your horse teaches you carries into your work and relationship interactions.

 8. The self-confidence you develop from knowing you can influence a powerful animal seeps into every interaction you have with people.

 9. You learn from horses that it's okay for things to get worse, because after things get worse, they always get better.

 10. You discover that taking shortcuts might not be to your benefit in the long run; some things have to take the time they need to take.

 11. When certain maneuvers get a little difficult (like riding through a corner), all you need is a little extra impulsion to smooth things out.